isomerpages/moe-bendemeersec/_key-programmes/National Digital Literacy/Device Management Application(DMA).md

 description: ""
 third_nav_title: National Digital Literacy
 ---
-#### Selecting After-School DMA Options for PLDs

-<p style="text-align:justify">For parents/guardians who prefer alternative DMA settings after school hours, they can choose from the following options:</p>

-* <p style="text-align:justify">Option A: Parents can modify DMA settings after school hours</p>
-* <p style="text-align:justify">Option B: Parents can disable the DMA after school hours.</p>

-<p style="text-align:justify">Please submit your options using the online DMA option form below - <br></p>

- <p style="text-align:center"><a href="https://go.gov.sg/bdms-dmaoptions">https://go.gov.sg/bdms-dmaoptions</a></p>

-<p style="text-align:justify">Please note that the system will be updated on every 15th of the following month.   <br><br>
-More details of the Functions and DMA settings can be found below.  </p>

 #### Functions of the DMA

 <p style="text-align:justify">A Device Management Application (“DMA”) will come pre-installed on all PLDs purchased through the school, and will be installed on all student-owned devices subject to parental/guardian consent.   </p>